 Keystone's restated articles of incorporation provide that any vacancies on the Keystone board or newly created directorships will be filled by the majority vote of the then remaining disinterested directors then in office, though less than a quorum.
 Such newly elected directors will hold office for the full remainder of the term of the class to which they have been elected.
-A "disinterested director" is any member of the Keystone board of directors who is not a 20% shareholder or an affiliate, associate or representative of a 20% shareholder, and who was a director before the 20% shareholder became such or is a successor to a disinterested director and was recommended for election by a majority of disinterested directors then on the board.
+A "disinterested director" is any member of the Keystone board of directors who is not a 20% shareholder or an affiliate, associate or representative of a 20% shareholder, and who was a director before the 20% shareholder became such or is a successor to a disinterested directors then on the board.